About Me

 Between 2007 and 2015 I taught Awareness Through Movement and Functional Integration for the Polish Institute for Choreotherapy in Poznan.
 There I developed The BodyThink Process – a merging of Feldenkrais and playful explorations in Neuroplasticity.

 My Feldenkrais and movement research work is woven through a parallel career devising, developing and delivering arts projects with, for and often by children and young people.
-This work, with the body and its capacities at its centre, is designed to introduce young people, their teachers and their parents to an extended, enhanced repertoire of thinking and doing.
+This work, with the body and its capacities at its centre, is designed to introduce young people, their teachers and their parents to an extended, enhanced repertoire of thinking and doing through an engagement with creative practice.

 I first experienced The Feldenkrais Method® at a time in my life when I was being told that I had effectively made the wrong choice of dream.
 The best advice available suggested that I should choose another path to the one that had been firing my imagination for years.